CDCgov/dibbs-FHIR-Converter/src/FHIRConverterAPI/README.md

 1. Ensure that both [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker](https://docs.docker.com/get-docker/) are installed.
 2. Clone the dibbs-ecr-viewer repository with `git clone https://github.com/CDCgov/dibbs-ecr-viewer`.
 3. Navigate to `/dibbs-ecr-viewer/containers/fhir-converter/`.
-4. Run the service with `make docker-local`.
+4. Run the service with `docker compose up`.

 #### Tips & Tricks

 - To run the service tests, use the command `dotnet test`.
-  - Make sure your docker image has pulled in the latest changes by building with no cache `make build-image-no-cache`.
+  - Make sure your docker image has pulled in the latest changes by building with no cache `build-image-no-cache && docker compose up`.
 - To run the tool tests, run the commands found in the github actions workflow.

 ## Architecture Diagram